Blog

 How to Start a Coworking Space in 2024

-With the coworking industry set to grow 30% by the year 2030, there’s a reason why we’re seeing more and more aspiring coworking owners and operators enter the market.
+With the coworking industry set to grow 30% by the year 2030 according to JLL, there’s a reason why we’re seeing more and more aspiring coworking owners and operators enter the market.

-After helping coworking owners and operators start successful businesses for nearly a decade, we’ve learned what it takes to be successful in the flex space industry.
+After helping coworking space operators start successful businesses for nearly a decade, we’ve learned what it takes to thrive in the flex space industry.
+In this article, we’ll help you figure out the foundation of starting your coworking business so you can succeed, too.

 1. Figure out your why